Henry Dinkins: 2 consecutive life sentences without parole

 “There was one person’s statement that was consistent…and that was Aishia’s mom,” Dinkins said.
 “Where is the justice and the equal liberty in the system,” he asked.
 He referred to racial profiling.
 “My dearest son, you know I love you with all my heart.
 Aishia, you said you wrote me 15 letters.”
 He told the court he believes he only received two.

 Judge Latham noted Dinkins has an adult criminal record dating back to 1989 and said Dinkins needs to be removed from society for the protection of society.
-“It’s very clear to this court that you have no conscience or remorse.”
+“It’s very clear to this court that you have no conscience or remorse,” Latham said.

 “For the rest of your natural life, without the possibility of parole.”
 Latham said the sentence was the same for kidnapping.
 He said the sentences will be served consecutively.
 The court found Dinkins to be indigent and said he has a right to appeal.